msebastian02/ECG-System-with-AD8232/README.md

 -This part was created in Eagle .

 -Repository Contents
--Hardware - All Eagle design files (.brd, .sch) -Software - MCU Code & WebPageInterface
+ 1.Hardware - All Eagle design files (.brd, .sch) 2.Software - MCU Code & WebPageInterface
    *MCU Code - Written and compiled in Keil uVision v5.29 *WebPageInterface - FrontEnd Written and compiled in Angular 8+ Framework & BackEnd Written and compiled in Python Flask

-Documentation
+-Documentation
  Monograph of the degree project related to the project

-Version History
+-Version History
  v1.0 Initial Release

-License Information
+-License Information
  The hardware and code was developed by:
  *Juan Sebastian Munar Aldana
  *Carlos Eduardo Moreno Doria
  Electronic engineers from Santo Tomas university, Bogota.